mathsaey/skitter/apps/skitter_core/README.md

 # Skitter Core

-This library defines the primitives of skitter such as components and workflows.
-It is intended as a stable interface that the various other Skitter applications can use to talk to each other.
+This library defines the core abstractions offered by the Skitter language.
+It is intended to a foundation that can be used by other applications to build a complete Skitter runtime system.

 ## Use